Voxoff/hotloader/README.md

 Everytime you save a file in your rails app folder, your browser will automatically refresh.
 Save a view, a controller, a css component, your browser will refresh.

-You could use Guard, Guardfiles, GuardLiveReload, bundle exec guard blah blah blah...but is that your best life?
+You could use Guard, Guardfiles, GuardLiveReload, bundle exec guard, another guard bug... but is that your best life?

 Give ActionCable time to boot on launch of server and voilà.